The Freedom Singers: Members

 The original group consisted of four, then known as Negro, members all under the age of 21, including Rutha Mae Harris (soprano), Bernice Johnson Reagon (alto), Cordell Reagon (tenor), and Charles Neblett (bass).
 After witnessing the power of song as a veteran of the sit-in movement in the Nashville sit-ins and as a field secretary for SNCC, Cordell Reagon was the founding member of the group.
 He recruited Albany natives and local singers in the black church Rutha Mae Harris and Bernice Johnson, whom he later married.
 Reagon recruited Charles Neblett, a veteran of civil rights demonstrations in Cairo, Illinois.
-Together, they traveled over 50,000 miles in a Buick station wagon performing in over 40 cities culminating in a performance at the March on Washington in their first year.
+Together, they traveled more than 50,000 miles in a Buick station wagon, performing in more than 40 cities, culminating in a performance at the March on Washington in their first year.

 Later, in 1965, they were joined by Bill Perlman, a young, white guitarist whose parents were SNCC field secretaries in New York City.
 At the age of 17, Perlman got into a station wagon and traveled through the deep south to fight injustice with the group for two years.
-He continued to perform with the Freedom Singers, appearing in venues all over the world residing in Ashfield.
-MA, where he remained dedicated to local politics and social justice.
+He continued to perform with the Freedom Singers, appearing in venues all over the world residing in Ashfield, Massachusetts, where he remained dedicated to local politics and social justice.
 Among the others who performed with the Freedom Singers at concerts and movement events since the 1960s are Bertha Gober, Emory Harris, Marshall Jones, and Matthew Jones.
 The Freedom Singers toured the South, sometimes performing as many as four concerts a day.
 The songs were mostly spirituals and hymns, with "characteristic call-and-response" and improvisation.
 Venues included around 200 college campuses, churches, house parties, demonstrations, marches, and jails.
 Often, the Freedom Singers were jailed for refusing to leave an area, while supporters and sympathizers also risked police brutality.